 - Greater Christchurch is the principal economic, services and logistics centre for Te Waipounamu / South Island.
-The goods produced in Waitaha / Canterbury for export are primarily distributed via the Port of Lyttelton, Christchurch Airport, and the inland ports at Rolleston and Woolston. - Hubs of tertiary and research institutions are found in Christchurch's Central City, including the Ara Institute of Canterbury, the tertiary teaching hospital and the health precinct; and at the University of Canterbury campus in Riccarton, and the Lincoln University and various research campuses and farms in and near Lincoln. - Six of the seven Crown Research Institutes in Aotearoa New Zealand are in Greater Christchurch. - Employment in the Central City remains below pre-earthquake levels.
-Even prior to the earthquakes, the Central City was underperforming economically. - Significant investment after the earthquakes in modern and resilient infrastructure, civic assets, and urban redevelopment, particularly in the Central City, has provided the capacity to cater for much higher levels of economic and population growth. - The changing nature of business in the context of climate and technological changes will impact where businesses choose to locate and what they require from the urban environment. - Greater Christchurch contains a number and range of tertiary and research institutions that are of strategic importance from a local and national perspective.
-Their retention, protection and continued operation is of regional and national economic importance.
+The goods produced in Waitaha / Canterbury for export are primarily distributed via the Port of Lyttelton, Christchurch Airport, and the inland ports at Rolleston and Woolston. - Hubs of tertiary and research institutions are found in Christchurch's Central City, including the Ara Institute of Canterbury, the tertiary teaching hospital and the health precinct; and at the University of Canterbury campus in Riccarton, and the Lincoln University and research campus in Lincoln. - Six of the seven Crown Research Institutes in Aotearoa New Zealand are in Greater Christchurch. - Employment in the Central City remains below pre-earthquake levels.
+Even prior to the earthquakes, the Central City was underperforming economically. - Significant investment after the earthquakes in modern and resilient infrastructure, civic assets, and urban redevelopment, particularly in the Central City, has provided the capacity to cater for much higher levels of economic and population growth. - The changing nature of business in the context of climate and technological changes will impact where businesses choose to locate and what they require from the urban environment.

-- 5.1 At least sSufficient land is provided for commercial and industrial uses well integrated with transport links and the centres network. - 5.2 A well connected centres network that strengthens Greater Christchurch's economic competitiveness and performance, leverages economic assets, and provides people with easy access to employment and services. - 5.3 Provision of strategic infrastructure that is resilient, efficient, integrated and meets the needs of a modern society and economy. - 5.4 Urban growth occurs in locations that do not compromise the ability of primary production activities to expand or change, including adapting to a lower emissions economy. - 5.5 Urban Growth occurs in locations and patterns that protects strategic regionally and nationally important tertiary institutes.
+- 5.1 Sufficient land is provided for commercial and industrial uses well integrated with transport links and the centres network - 5.2 A well connected centres network that strengthens Greater Christchurch's economic competitiveness and performance, leverages economic assets, and provides people with easy access to employment and services - 5.3 Provision of strategic infrastructure that is resilient, efficient and meets the needs of a modern society and economy